An investigation into what dental hygienists and dental therapists would discover if they attempted to stop consuming added-sugar for 28 days.

 Refereed paper: Accepted 26 January 2021

-If you found this research interesting, please stay tuned for my latest project on the creation of a no-added-sugar-tribe.
-Now in the process of data collation and will be published in the Spring of 2022....
+If you found this research interesting, please have a read of my latest project on the creation of a no-added-sugar-tribe which follows.

 I would value your feedback to: email@example.com